tobgu/qcache/README.rst

 * Investigate type hints for pandas categorials on enum-like values to improve storage layout and filter speed.
 * Support math functions as part of the where clause (see pandas expr.py/ops.py)
+* Some kind of light weight joining?
+Could create dataset groups that all are allocated to the same cache.
+Sub queries could then be used to query datasets based on data selected from other datasets in the same dataset group.

 ************
 Contributing